indico/mereswine/README.md

 ### Timezone and time format

-The fields `BABEL_DEFAULT_TIMEZONE` and `BABEL_DEFAULT_LOCALE` determine, respectively, the in which timezone the times will be shown and in which format.
+The fields `BABEL_DEFAULT_TIMEZONE` and `BABEL_DEFAULT_LOCALE` determine, respectively, in which timezone the times will be shown and in which format.

 The default values are `UTC` for the timezone and `en_GB` (i.e. English format) for the time format.

 ### Application name

 To personalize your Cephalopod application you should change the field `APP_NAME` to your application name.

+### SSL support

+In order to run the web server with SSL you should uncomment and change the fields `SSL_CERT` and `SSL_KEY` with the path of your SSL certificate and key.

 ### Crawling endpoints